What Business Owners Can And Can’t Do: Google Review Policy

 But if you suspect that a review your business has received is inappropriate, it’s in your power to flag the review.

 This also means that you should not attempt to flag reviews that you simply want to remove from your page.
+Google will simply ignore these removal requests.

 5) You Can Rename Your Business And Move Google Reviews